Has America ‘given up’ on preventing gun violence?

 “I’m all in on mental health, but I don’t like when” politicians suggest it’s the only problem, he added.

-Pinal County, Arizona, Sheriff Mike Lamb countered that guns are “inanimate objects” that are being used by people exhibiting bad behavior.
+Pinal County, Arizona, Sheriff Mark Lamb countered that guns are “inanimate objects” that are being used by people exhibiting bad behavior.

 “Guns in the wrong hands are bad; guns in the right hands are good,” Lamb said.
 “We have far more fatalities (by car accidents) than we do gun crime.”